 This is one drink that can be categorized as both a caffeinated and an alcoholic beverage.
 Its story makes up for an interesting tale that you can tell your customers if they ask you about it.
 In Germany, a pastor didn’t like alcohol, to a serious level.
 The parishioners wanted to find a way around this without raising alarms.
 They started adding rum to their coffees and topped it with whipped cream.
 The whipped cream was used to keep the pungent smell of rum at bay.
 The key to making it as it was originally intended is by not stirring the ingredients after adding them, so you’ll have to sip through the cream.

 Some religions and cultures are particularly gravitated towards coffee, making it part of their structure.
-It didn’t take long for coffee to become a business niche in the form of cafes.
+It didn’t take long for coffee to become a business niche in the form of cafes using coffee press coffee maker and filter coffees.
 Increasing the variety and uniqueness of drinks in your menu should help you give your café a boost, making it a local and tourist attraction that any fan of coffee would stop by at the beginning of their day.